iSCSI Initiator and Target Setup on Ubuntu

 1. Install the packages:

-aptitude install iscsitarget iscsitarget-source iscsitarget-dkms
+aptitude install iscsitarget iscsitarget-source iscsitarget-dkms2.
+Enable the target:

 pico /etc/default/iscsitarget